 - What is your postal code?

-Example of choice model questions:
+Example of a choice model question:

 Respondents will see unique combinations of these ingredients in your survey.
 Then, they will have to choose the one that they like best.